AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 ### Transformer's Encoder Attention
 The self-attention mechanism allows the inputs to interact with each other (“self”) and find out who they should pay more attention to (“attention”).
 The outputs are aggregates of these interactions and attention scores.
 In the case of the multiple knapsack problem, the attention will "learn" that specific items and specific backpacks tend to generate higher rewards.
 Lower probabilities (between the item and the backpack) in the attention will mean that for a specific item the network should not consider trying to insert it into the specific backpack because it will generate bad rewards.

+In other words, the encoder's attention is looking for possible (good) contender backpack for each item.
+Moreover, the contender selection also takes into the account the existence of other items because they are also fed into the encoder.

 ### Pointer-Network Attention
 Given the encoder's and the decoder's input the attention will try to focus (by giving higher probability) on specific items that should selected.
 In other words, given the remaining items, the state of the backpacks and knowing the last selected item the attention will point to the next item that should be selected.